rebcabin/masr/specs.md

 _multi-specs_.
 By analogy, multi-specs are to specs as `defmethods` are to functions -- one spec interface to many implementations.
-Multi-specs are thus another Clojure idiom for polymorphism.

 The name of the _one_ multi-spec for all terms is `::asr-term`, an FQKW, as are all names of specs.
-Multi-specs act like tagged unions in C -- MASR's polymorphic entities are like polymorphic structs in C.
+Multi-specs act like tagged unions in C.

-# 11. NESTED MULTI-SPECS
+# 12. NESTED MULTI-SPECS

-At the top level, `::term` multi-specs dispatch on values of the `::term` key in entities, values like `::intent`, `::symbol`, `::unit`, etc.
+At the top level, `::term` multi-specs dispatch on values of the `::term` key, values like
-`Defmethods` for those values specify the remaining required keys for the particular entities conforming to the particular spec named by `::intent`, `::symbol`, `::unit`, etc.
+`::intent`, `::symbol`, `::unit`, etc. Nested multi-specs for those values specify the remaining required keys for nested entities conforming to the sub-specs `::intent`,
+`::symbol`, `::unit`, etc.

-Some `defmethods` like `::intent` are simple, just checking that an instance like `"Local"` or `"ReturnVar"` inhabits a literal Clojure `set` of allowed intents.
-Other `defmethods`, like
-`::symbol`, have _nested multi-specs_ that
+Some `defmethods` like `::intent` are simple, just checking that a value like `"Local"` or `"ReturnVar"` inhabits a `set` of strings Other `defmethods`, like `::symbol`, have _nested multi-specs_ that dispatch on _heads_, like
-dispatch on _heads_, like `Variable` or
+`Variable` or `Program`.
-`Program`.
 MASR handles nested multi-specs via techniques shown below.

-# 12. NAMING CONVENTION FOR MULTI-SPECS
+# 13. NAMING CONVENTION FOR MULTI-SPECS